 - As a landlord, you will need to complete an application and provide personal information.
 The housing authority will also review your rental rates to ensure that they fall in line with rates for comparable dwellings in your area.
 One major drawback is if the housing authority feels you are overcharging for your rental, you may be required to lower your rates.

-- Once the housing authority approves you as a landlord, an inspector will visit your rental property to make sure it meets all local building and safety codes.
+- Once the housing authority approves you as a landlord, an inspector will visit your rental property (if you still need to purchase a property, look into Roofstock) to make sure it meets all local building and safety codes.
 The inspection process is a lengthy one.
 At the very least, you must have working locks on every window and door, the structure must be sound, and the wiring and plumbing must work safely.
 Depending on the area, you may need to install heating or cooling appliances, such as central air or radiant gas heaters.
 Some local codes may also require that you install handrails or safety ramps outside the property.

 - Once the inspector approves your property, you can begin accepting Section 8 housing choice vouchers.
 At that point, you find your own tenants and complete a separate lease agreement with them.